Scrambling (linguistics): Non-midfield scrambling or topicalization?

 On the other hand, while German's ability to scramble verbs is debatable, it does allows for verb-head topicalization.
-As seen if fig.3, it can be adequately argued that this sentence does not involve scrambling as we currently understand it.
+As seen in the figure, it can be adequately argued that this sentence does not involve scrambling as we currently understand it.
 In this tree, the verb [erwähnt] moves to the topic position, the auxiliary complementizer [hat] moves to the C head, and [er] moves into subject position.
 This changes the underlying sentence [Er hat das nicht erwähnt] into [Erwähnt hat er das nicht ___] without any scrambling involving TopicP and FocusP.
 This highlights how difficult it is for syntacticians to tease apart what processes actually account for changes to canonical word-order.
 These processes may operate completely independently, or could be aspects of the same syntactic processes that may one day be unified into a single theory.